 Can pets eat Mangosteen?

-Mangosteen is a tropical fruit with a thick purple rind and white sweet-tart segments inside.
-It is sold fresh in specialty markets and used in juices, desserts, and fruit bowls.
-The edible flesh is soft, but seeds may be present in some segments.
-Many mangosteen products are sweetened beverages, concentrates, or canned fruit cups that contain added sugar.
-These forms are more concentrated than plain fresh segments.
-Pet safety data is limited, so conservative portions are preferred.
-The rind is tough and bitter and should not be chewed by pets.
-Larger servings of flesh may still upset digestion because of sugar load.
-As with other tropical fruits, prepared desserts add extra ingredients that are not useful for pets.
-Thick rind scraps can hold residual pulp, so trash cleanup after cutting should be prompt and thorough.
-For pets, if offered at all, use only a tiny piece of plain flesh and keep rind, seeds, and sweetened products out of reach.
+If offered at all, use only a tiny piece of plain flesh.
+The rind and seeds pose choking risk.
+Sugar content may cause GI upset in larger amounts.
+Avoid sweetened beverages, concentrates, and canned fruit cups.
+Mangosteen is a tropical fruit with a thick purple rind and white sweet-tart segments inside, sold fresh in specialty markets or used in juices, desserts, and fruit bowls.
+Edible flesh is soft, but seeds may be present in some segments.
+Many products are sweetened beverages, concentrates, or canned cups with added sugar.
+The rind is tough and bitter and should not be chewed.
+Thick rind scraps can hold residual pulp, so trash cleanup after cutting should be prompt.

 M